cmchu/SFpal/README.md

 After collection of all data, we spatially joined the data with the zipcode data in order to be able to analyze all data by zipcode and in order to make sure all zipcode definitions are equivalent.

 ## Community Recommendation System
 Since the app is in its development phase, we are dealing with the cold start problem.
 This means we do not have any prior data about user behavior.
-Therefore, our unique solution to this problem was to create a gold standard.
+Therefore, our unique solution to this problem was to create a gold standard, based on both the above collected data and our personal feelings.
 To do this, we traveled to every community and recorded our feelings in predetermined categories (i.e., safety, appearance, etc).
 Finally, in order to recommend a community to a user, we calculated the Jaccard similarity between the users preferences and the gold standard we created for each community.
 The community with the highest similarity to the users preferences is the top recommended community.

 In the future, we plan to get feedback from our users about how well our recommendation system performed.
 Using that data, we then plan to create a more robust recommendation system.